omniscrapper/omniscrapper_hq/README.md

 ### Demo
 If you want just to see how the application works, you can use dockerized setup to start project with a single command.

+Run

+`docker-compose up -d postgres redis kafka web` then run
+`docker-compose up -d scheduler runner`

-Just run `docker-compose up` in the directory of project, and they visit [localhost:2300](http://localhost:2300).
+in the directory of project, and they visit [localhost:2300](http://localhost:2300).

+Dockerized version has already defines scrapper for HackerNews website, which will be started right after services start.

 ### Start